Prog-QAOA: Framework for resource-efficient quantum optimization through classical programs: Cost analysis for Max- -Cut and TSP

-The FUNC-QAOA is described in the main article.
-The implementation is essentially the same as for the Fuchs-QAOA from Sec.~\ref{sec:maxcut-orig-sim-qaoa}, except for the initial state preparation and the mixer, plus there is no need to implement \emph{the fixing phase}.
+The Prog-QAOA is described in the main article in Methods.
+The implementation essentially leads to the same circuit as for the Fuchs-QAOA from Sec.~\ref{sec:maxcut-orig-sim-qaoa}, except for the initial state preparation and the mixer, plus there is no need to implement \emph{the fixing phase}.
 Thus the quality measures can be derived from Sec.~\ref{sec:maxcut-orig-sim-qaoa}.

 The number of required qubits is $\order{n \log K}$.
 The effective space size is $\log(K^n) = n\log K$.
 The number of gates is $\order{n^2 \log K}$ The number of parameterized gates is $\order{n^2}$.
 The depth is $\order{n \log \log K}$ for all-to-all architecture and $\order{n\log K}$ for LNN connectivity.
 The energy span is $\order{n^2}$.